rawanalex20/hashicorp-vault-server-setup/README.md

 ```

 ## Testing
-On login, a new token is generated for this user and overrides ~/.vault-token content.
+On login, a new token is generated for this user and overwrites ~/.vault-token content.
 ```
 $ vault login -method=userpass username=admin
 Password (will be hidden):